Male Breast Reduction Recovery

 Will people notice my scars when I take my shirt off?

 After they’ve faded, probably not.
 Liposuction-only male breast reductions require only one or two short incisions on each side.
-For more extensive procedures, Dr. Clark tries to limit incisions so that scarring occurs around the natural edge of the areola—ideal for camouflage.
+For more extensive procedures, our doctors try to limit incisions so that scarring occurs around the natural edge of the areola—ideal for camouflage.
 Although scars will be darker or brighter red at first, depending on your skin tone, they will fade significantly over 6 to 12 months following surgery.
 Just remember to wear sunscreen to protect this sensitive skin from burning, and thus darkening.